 There might be cases, when you are over the hit cap, where you backtrack to trade stats with another item.
 Maybe you are sitting half a percent above the hit cap, but your only remaining gear has haste and hit on it.
 You can't reduce even one piece because it will take you below the hit cap.
 But maybe you have some spirit gear that, instead of forging mastery, you can forge enough hit that would let you reforge the hit on one of your other pieces into a greater amount of mastery than the spirit was giving you.
 You'll be able to see these patterns as you finish reforging.

 The reason that Mastery is a better stat for Drain-Life Affliction is simply that more haste, for affliction, usually just means more Shadow Bolts.
 When you aren't casting Shadow Bolt, the increased shadow damage from your Mastery will give you greater returns.
 Drain Life Affliction does not yield as high numbers as Shadow Bolt using Affliction, but it has great potential for higher survivability.
+Finally, lets look at Destruction.
+Destruction values mastery and haste about equally, with mastery having just the slightest edge.
+You will want to pick up as much mastery as you can, without turning over any of your haste.

 Above all, don't let reforging intimidate you!
 In a couple months, all of this will be second nature, but for now, just take it step by step to get rid of the things you don't want first, and work your way up the ladder.